 How do you create a sales page that sells?
 It’s simple.

 Customers put themselves (their family, friends, etc.) first when making purchase decisions.

 What is a sales page?

-You probably get it by now, but just so we’re on the same page with the definition: A sales page is a web page that you create to sell a specific product or service.
+You probably get it by now, but just so we’re on the same page with the definition: A sales page is a web page you create to sell a specific digital product or service.

-It’s that simple, really.
-We’ll cover how it’s different from a landing page down below, but for now, let’s look at what a customer-first or customer-focused page looks like.
+We’ll cover how it’s different from a typical landing page later.
+But for now, let’s look at what a customer-first or customer-focused page looks like.